mobil787/TinyRobot/README.md

   * The robot structure was designed so that the smart composite microstructures (SCM) manufacturing process could be applied (24).

 * The TRC mechanism
+  * The robot was untethered but **triggered by external heat**.
+The heating wire (Ni-Cr wire) protruded 1 mm from the free surface, and the actuator was positioned right above the heating wire when the robot was put on the free surface.
+The actuator was heated by thermal convection around the heating wire until the torque direction reversed.
   * When **heated** above its transition temperature, the actuator’s stiffness changes, inducing a negative strain and pulling the passive trigger in the body structure until the torque direction is reversed (Fig. 3, A to C).
   * A thin **heating wire** was carefully placed just below the robot body to activate the SMA actuator.
 As the SMA actuator transitions, the force increases, and the passive trigger begins to bend (Fig. 3, A to C).When the actuator passes through the center joint, the torque direction changes, and the body structure folds downward, generating a rapid snap-through.